 Car wax to many might seem like an aesthetic luxury or a way to make a vehicle look extra shiny after a wash, but car waxing has a much more important purpose.
 It does, make the car look nice, yes, but it also protects the vehicle’s paint work and can even help improve the resale value if carried out regularly.
 The process involves applying a layer of wax all over the exterior of the car, then working it into the paintwork before buffing off, creating a uniform, sealed layer on the surface of the vehicle.
 But how exactly does this protect a car?

 Protection from Water

-Although water is something that vehicles come into contact with most days, especially in winter months, it can be damaging to paintwork and can cause fading and rust after repeated exposure.
-On a non-waxed vehicle, water droplets spread out, soaking into the paint ever so slightly and spreading the possible damage.
-However, on a vehicle that has car wax applied, water will bead up and runoff, as car wax is hydrophobic meaning the car repels the water, and the droplets never actually touch the paint’s surface and so cannot inflict any damage.
+Although water is something that vehicles come into contact with most days, especially in winter months, it can be damaging to paintwork and can cause fading, oxidation and even corrosion after repeated exposure.
+On a non-waxed vehicle, water droplets spread out, forming a sheet that clings to the paint ever so slightly and increasing the possibility of damage.
+However, on a vehicle that has car wax applied, water will bead up and runoff, as wax is hydrophobic meaning the paintwork repels the water,

 Protection from Sunlight